RWParsons/lod-edt/notes.md

 L-U: replace unknown with No

-zerotroponin porbs most usefull for troponin
+zerotroponin probs most usefull for troponin

 CT:DA outpatient testing
  - or AN:AT